desertdev2613/Git-Command-Reference/README.md

 <img src="./images/git.png" style="text-align:center;">

 <dl>
- <dt style="color:green; font-weight:bold;">⭐️ git clone</dt>
+ <h1 style="color:green; font-weight:bold;">⭐️ git clone</h1>
-  <dd>Git clone is a command for downloading and existing repository.
-This creates an identical copy of the latest version to your local computer.</dd>
+  <p>Git clone is a command for downloading and existing repository.
+This creates an identical copy of the latest version to your local computer.</p>

    <dt style="color:green;font-weight:bold;">⭐️ git init</dt>
   <dd>Creates an empty Git repositorylll.
 An initial branch without any commits will be created.</dd>